A Kin to Win

-A Kin to Win was a Canadian television game show initially produced in Montreal in 1961, then aired on the CTV network in 1962.
-Jimmy Tapp was the programme's host.
+A Kin to Win is a Canadian television game show initially produced in Montreal in 1961, then aired on the CTV network in 1962.
+Jimmy Tapp was the program's host.

 Production

 The series was produced by a Canadian subsidiary of NBC, led by Nick Nicholson and E. Roger Muir.
 Episodes were recorded in Montreal in the studios of CTV affiliate CFCF-TV at a cost of $2500 (CAD) apiece.

 Premise

 Each round of the game consisted of a competition between two families.
 Fathers of each family acted as team leaders, coaching the other family members.
 Quiz questions were posed to the players.
 When answered correctly, they earned a symbol to be added to a square board.
 A family won after successfully placing four symbols in a row, receiving a designated Prize Chest and proceeding to a bonus prize round known as the Big Plus.
 The winning family proceeded to a new round, competing against another family.